Weakness and paleness may seem normal during pregnancy but it can also be anaemia! Do not ignore the warning signs, know more…

-Here’s what you need to know-
+Here’s what you need to know about Anemia during Pregnancy –

-Causes of anemia during pregnancy
+Causes of anaemia during pregnancy

-- Consuming iron deficient diet
+- Consuming an iron-deficient diet

 - Heavy pre-pregnancy menstrual flow

-- History of anemia before pregnancy
+- History of anaemia before pregnancy

 - Vomiting frequently